champain/raspbian_swarm/README.md

 ## Initial Setup

-of writing the OS image
-to the microSD card can be used.
+The default [method](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) of writing the OS image to the microSD card can be used.
 The only differences are that SSH must be enabled.
 So the user will need to mount the microSD card once it's been written, and touch a